Ruihong-Liu/Final-project_radar_navigation/README.md

 # Description of the files
   Each file contains Main file, data loader, evaluation file.
 All the files are similar, only a few function has been modified, that will be specified in later sections.

+***

+Step1: Run data_loader_loader_main to test if the dataset is valid and check the sample data if paried correctly

+Step2: Run Train_and_model_main_train for training and validate the model

+step3: Find the best model which has the smallest loss and using evaluation function for testing.

+***

 ## data_loader_Load_data
   Contains all the loading functions.
 For other dataset, the rules of file names may change, therefore, this function may needs to be rewrite.